- Getting started

 - Example workflows: Content Creation (task is assigned to an editor who writes the article) → Editorial (article goes to edit for review, where it can either be passed back to the writer or advance down the chain) → Legal (once the editor approves the article, it goes through legal to make sure it’s ok to publish). → Social (distribute the article once it’s published!)

 - Why create a workflow?
-The workflow in the CMC solves the problem of copy and pasting stories from one person to another, emailing to the legal department for approval, where it will be marked up.
-It’s all editable within the CMC, so it’s the same article being passed around and evolving as it goes.
+The workflow in the CMP solves the problem of copy and pasting stories from one person to another, emailing to the legal department for approval, where it will be marked up.
+It’s all editable within the CMP, so it’s the same article being passed around and evolving as it goes.
 Each responsible party receives an alert when it’s their turn to contribute, and either approve or pass back for changes.

 - How to create a workflow: To create your own workflow for a given task, click the Settings button (the gear) in the left hand sidebar, then “Workflow”, “Create New Workflow” and give your new Workflow a name.